erikjoh/strongbox/SRS.md

 ## 2 Product perspective

-The new repository mapping argument resolver is used by functions in controllers like carlspring/strongbox/controllers/TrashController to ensure the validity of repositories.
-The use of the argument resolver could be expanded as the operation is done in other parts of the project.
-However this use is beyond the scope of the issue.
+The issue calls for the new implementation repository mapping to be used by carlspring/strongbox/controllers/TrashController to ensure the validity of repositories and replace duplicated code.
+However as validity checks of repositories are common the use can be expanded.

-The following controllers are affected by the refactor:
+By using the new repository mapping the following controllers are affected by the refactor:
 ```
 BaseArtifactController.java
 BrowseController.java